Peak Home Security

 Security companies are paid for their monitoring services and their response against emergency situations to safeguard you from criminals, so what rights do you have when they fail to deliver?

-An example of a High Court Case:
+An example of a High Court Case

 One evening, by breaking into a butchery through the roof, robbers prompted a security alarm.